Phodi-P/txtRW/Readme.md

 * txtRW.linecount(string FileName) returns number of lines of a file.

 ## Notes
-* The line number argument starts with 0;
+* The line number argument starts from 0;

 ## Coming soon
 * saving and loading array to and from text file.